cwinters/korra/README.md

 * Sample scripts
 * Discuss script generation strategy
 * Reporting rethink
-    * Put URLs into buckets that you specify (or we infer) and do histograms, time based trends, etc.
+    * Do histograms and time based trends for URL buckets -- that is, use them in places other than text reporter
     * Time based trends across URLs
     * Filters for reporting and dump (keep this?)
     * Be able to output to file for pg `COPY`